lex-fmt/core/editors/vscode/README.md

 ./test/run_suite.sh --format=simple
 ```

-The integration runner uses `@vscode/test-electron` to launch a headless VS Code instance.
-During milestone 3 we set `LEX_VSCODE_SKIP_SERVER=1` (handled automatically by the runner) to bypass the Rust LSP binary until handshake coverage lands.
+The integration runner uses `@vscode/test-electron` to launch a headless VS Code instance and spins up the `lex-lsp` binary from `target/debug/lex-lsp`.
+If the binary is missing, the runner instructs you to build it first.